grafana/k6-docs/src/data/markdown/docs/02 javascript api/04 k6-data/1-SharedArray.md

 });
 ```

-The name argument is required,
+The name argument is required.
-as VUs are completely separate JS VMs and k6 needs some way to identify the `SharedArray` that it needs to return.
+VUs are completely separate JS VMs, and k6 needs some way to identify the `SharedArray` that it needs to return.
-This means that you can have multiple such SharedArrays and even load only some of them for given VUs,
+You can have multiple `SharedArrays` and even load only some of them for given VUs,
 though this is unlikely to have any performance benefit.

 Supported operations on a `SharedArray` include: